mecsabb/personal-site/site/content/_index.md

 Most of my work has been with **Python and C++**.
 Recently I have been working on my full-stack **JavaScript** skills and web-design.

 Outside of work I enjoy listening to music, watching movies, working out, and playing squash.
-I also like learning new technologies (the grid above is a WASM cellular automata simulation).
+I also like learning new technologies (the grid above is a tiny Rust-based WASM package I wrote for cellular automata).